 - International Dark Sky Association

-The North Central Kansas Astronomical Society will attempt our 2024 Messier Marathon on March 10th, 2024, instead of the 9th due to recent rain.
-This year we will attempt the marathon both visually and imaging.
+The North Central Kansas Astronomical Society will attempt our 2025 Messier Marathons on 22/23 and 29/30 March 2025.
 Progress posted on our Messier site.
-Internet provided by NCKCN, and Cunningham Telephone & Cable & TV
+Internet provided by NCKCN, and Cunningham Fiber